 Narrative flow matters more here than probably anywhere else, because if you write something that trips up the reader, you pull them out of the story.
 You want your text to flow as smoothly as possible so it sucks in the reader and whisks then along like a leaf on the wind.
 So watch out for choppy sentences, which are common when you write action and are trying to keep this fast-paced.
 Keep an eye on your sentence structures and the rhythm of your words.
 Keep them varied, keep them moving.Read the scene out loud.
 There's no better way to catch bad narrative flow then to hear it spoken.

-I started this post by saying this was all about traditional action-movie-style scenes, but honestly, they can also apply to any scene in the book.
-Because a good scene is all about something unfolding that the reader wants to see the resolution to.
+A good scene is all about events unfolding that the reader wants to see a resolution to.
 If you treat every scene like an action scene, there's a good chance you'll keep a tight hold on your reader and they won't be able to get away.